|Visits to this page: 110+

 Could the outrageously irresponsible behaviour inside SocGen be a simple mirror of the habitually

-irresponsible way we have come to use the word "you" when, in truth, we would only be speaking
+inaccurate, and thus irresponsible, way we have come to use the word 'you' when, in truth, we would

 Next, let’s consider the exchange that Judge Pauthe had with Kerviel: